thomasleplus/java-memory-safety/docs/en/about-me.md

 Note: My last job was AVP of Application Security in the FinTech division of the Nasdaq stock exchange.
 Our biggest application is tens of millions of lines of code.
-That's roughtly the size of a complete operating system.
+That's roughly the size of a complete operating system.
 So believe me when I say that I have seen it ALL.